szczyglis-dev/py-gpt/README.md

 ## Third-party libraries

-Full list of external libraries used in this project is located in the **[requirements.txt](https://github.com/szczyglis-dev/py-gpt/blob/master/requirements.txt)** file in the main folder of this repository.
+Full list of external libraries used in this project is located in the [requirements.txt](https://github.com/szczyglis-dev/py-gpt/blob/master/requirements.txt) file in the main folder of the repository.

 All used SVG icons are from `Material Design Icons` provided by Google: